Jupyter notebooks

 # Title of my notebook Some text. $E = mc^2$

-Create a code cell where you define and call the
+Create a code cell where you define the

 arithmetic_mean